 The most common real estate investors in the Spanish market are property investors and international investment funds.
 Investors mainly focus on the office, retail and logistics sectors ‒ sectors that have a significant impact on the real estate market and that have seen increasing demand since 2014.
 In 2016, 2017 and 2018, the number of transactions made by Spanish real estate investment funds (SOCIMI) has increased considerably.

 Are there any restrictions on foreign investment in real estate?

 Spain has enshrined the principles of freedom of establishment and non-discrimination, and there are thus no legal restrictions to foreign investment.
-Nonetheless, special zones of interest for national security reasons may require express authorisation; as may case coastal zones and islands where foreign property ownership can be limited to a certain percentage.
+Nonetheless, special zones of interest for national security reasons may require express authorisation; this may be the case in coastal areas and islands where foreign property ownership can be limited to a certain percentage.